-- Detection interval: The time interval for sending inspection packets, Unit: seconds, when you enable line detection, the value range is 1-60 (the value is 0, which means not to enable the line detection). - Detection times: The number of inspection packets sent within the detection cycle (one detection packet is sent per time).
-The default value is 10. - Detection Target IP address: The IP address of the target to be detected. - Bandwidth: Sets the bandwidth ISP provides to the current line, and the Max custom value of the Gigabit device is set to 1000M. - Internal starting and ending IP address: The address range of the hosts on the current line is to be used in priority in Intranet. - Save: The above configuration parameters take effect. - Refill: Restores to the configuration parameters before modification. - Return: Returns to the line combination state information page.
+- Interface: Selects access modes (WLAN, 3G, APClient) - WAN1 configuration: Configure WAN1 to provide access to intranet users. - 3G client configuration: The device provides access to intranet users as a 3G client. - Wireless client configuration: The device provides access to intranet users as a wireless client. - Detection interval: The time interval for sending inspection packets, Unit: seconds, when you enable line detection, the value range is 1~60 (the value is 0, which means not to enable the line detection). - Detection times: The number of inspection packets sent within the detection cycle (one detection packet is sent per time), which is 10 times by default. - Detection target: The destination address to be detected, which is the gateway IP address by default; if the gateway disallows PING, select a different IP address as the destination IP address of the PING detection. - Bandwidth: Sets the bandwidth that ISP provides to the current line. - Save: The above configuration parameters take effect. - Refill: Restores to the configuration parameters before modification. - Return: Returns to the line combination state information page.

-6.2.5 Identity Binding
+6.2.5 Identity binding

-When the device has multiple WAN ports, you can enter the Network parameters -> Load Balancing -> Identity Binding page to enable the identity binding function.
+When the device has multiple WAN ports, you can enter the Network parameters -> Line configuration -> Identity binding page to enable the identity binding function.

-In the case of multi-line session load balancing, NAT sessions in the same application may be distributed in different lines, which will cause such applications as online bank, QQ, etc. not to work properly due to change of identity, and the identity binding function can address this issue by binding the sessions in the same application from the same user on a line.
+In the case of multi-line session load balancing, NAT sessions in the same application may be distributed in different lines, which will cause such applications as online bank, QQ, etc. not to work properly due to change of identity.
+The identity binding function can address this issue by binding the sessions in the same application from the same user on a line.
 For example, when a user in the Intranet logs in the online bank, if the first session is assigned to WAN2 port connection line, all the online banking sessions of this user will go out from the WAN2 port until the user logs out.

-Global Settings Load Balancing List Detection and Bandwidth
+Global Settings Load Balancing List Detection and Bandwidth Identity Binding

 Enable Identity Binding

-Save Help
+Save Cancel Help

-Figure 6_12 Enabling identity binding
+Figure 6-12 Enabling identity binding